Last updated

 Azure provides Virtual Machines (VMs) for hosting BoxLang:

-Create a VM in the Azure Portal with required resources.
+Create a virtual machine (VM) in the Azure Portal with the required resources.

-Select an appropriate VM size based on your needs.
+Select a suitable VM size based on your specific needs.

 Set up network security groups to manage inbound and outbound traffic.